python/mypy/mypyc/doc/librt_vecs.rst

    will be larger than ``capacity`` if ``items`` has more than ``capacity`` items.

+   Construction from ``list`` and ``tuple`` objects is optimized.
+   Also, for value item types, construction from an object that implements the buffer protocol is optimized (such as ``bytes``), if the format is compatible with the vec item type.

    Mypyc treats ``vec[T]([x] * n)`` as a special form.
 For example, ``vec[u8]([0] * n)`` constructs a zero-initialized vec object efficiently, without building an intermediate list.
 There are